GauravKBaruah/spatial_tipping_points/README.md

 # Paper

-1. `scale_transition.Rmd` is the rmarkdown file where the entire paper is written and annotated with codes.
+1. `scale_transition.Rmd` is the rmarkdown file.
+In this R markdown script, the entire paper is written, annotated with codes, comments, and citation formats.